RenaSchott/Project2-JSGame/README.md

 #### MVP (minimum viable product)

 - Proper start screen
-- Continue the rounds until all cards are found
+- Continue until the card is found
 - End of the game conditions; check all cards
 - Proper end screen
 - Styling